TheFinaIFighter/falling-sky-project/proposal.md

 - Increasing Difficulty
 	- Hazard spawn rate and speed will gradually increase over time to make the game more challenging.
 - Slow Motion Ability
-	- The player can activate a temporary slow-motion effect with a cooldown.
+	- The player will be able to activate a temporary slow-motion effect with a cooldown.
-- Game States (Start & Game Over Screens)
+- Game States
 	- The game will include a start screen and game over screen with options to restart or quit.

 ## Challenges
 - Implementing smooth difficulty scaling without making the game too easy or too hard.
 - Managing multiple game states (menu, gameplay, game over) cleanly.
-- Balancing the slow-motion ability so it feels useful but not overpowered.
+- Implementing and Balancing the slow-motion ability so it feels useful but not overpowered.

 ## Outcomes
 Ideal Outcome: